eshoward/blogdown-evanhoward/content/project/_index.md

 ---
-title: A Project Portfolio To Grow
+title: Project Portfolio
-description: "Give your projects a place to live online."
+description: "Here you will find projects of mine.
+They will usually be about baseball, although sometimes I'll post a project on a different subject that interests me. "
-author: "The R Markdown Team @RStudio"
+author: "Evan Howard"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: false